mmstick/cargo-deb/README.md

 - **depends**: The runtime [dependencies](https://www.debian.org/doc/debian-policy/ch-relationships.html) of the project.
 Generated automatically when absent, or if the list includes the `$auto` keyword.
 - **pre-depends**: The [pre-dependencies](https://www.debian.org/doc/debian-policy/ch-relationships.html) of the project.
 This will be empty by default.
 - **recommends**: The recommended [dependencies](https://www.debian.org/doc/debian-policy/ch-relationships.html) of the project.
 This will be empty by default.
+- **suggests**: The suggested [dependencies](https://www.debian.org/doc/debian-policy/ch-relationships.html) of the project.
+This will be empty by default.
+- **enhances**: A list of packages this package can enhance.
+This will be empty by default.
 - **conflicts**, **breaks**, **replaces**, **provides** — [package transition](https://wiki.debian.org/PackageTransition) control.
 - **extended-description**: An extended description of the project — the more detailed the better.
 Either **extended-description-file** (see below) or package's `readme` file is used if it is not provided.
 - **extended-description-file**: A file with extended description of the project.
 When specified, used if **extended-description** is not provided.